This is real-deal Indian chai. For good-sized mugs, the general rule I use is about 1 cup water & 1 cup milk per mug of chai.

 - If possible, lightly crush the cardamom and fennel seeds before beginning

-- In a saucepot, bring the water and ginger to a boil
+- In a saucepot, bring the water, ginger, cardamom, and fennel to a boil.
+If using lemongrass, add it too.

 - The chai will begin to boil and foam up.
-When the foam starts to rise, turn off the burner and stir the foam away.
+When the foam starts to rise, take the pot off the burner and stir the foam away.

-- Repeat the burner on→chai starts to foam up→burner off cycle 2 to 3 times.
+- Repeat the on burner→chai starts to foam up→off burner cycle 2 to 3 times.
 This is important for the flavor.

-- Strain into cups, add 1-2 spoons of sugar per mug if desired.
+- Strain into cups, add 1-2 spoons of sugar per mug.